ramandeep-singh77/SwingWebsitePasswordManager/README.md

 - Open the `src` folder in **IntelliJ**, **Eclipse**, or **VS Code**
 - Run `Main.java` as a Java Application

+ ### Option 2: Using zip file

+- Extract the zip file in a folder
+- Open the folder in Vs code or any other ide
+- Run `Main.java` as a Java Application

 ## 📄 File Structure

 ```